Description of the county in 1885

 The Scotland's People website also has records of Non-Scottish Courts, 1858-1900 (ref.
 SC70/6/1-83) which includes testaments relating to Scots who died in England and other foreign countries.

-The wills of some Scottish soldiers and airmen, 1857 -1964, are held by the National Archives of Scotland.
+The wills of some Scottish soldiers and airmen, 1857 -1964, are held by the National Records of Scotland.

 Many wills can be found in the collections of Deeds deposited in various courts.
-Worth searching for Wigtownshire are the Wigtown Sheriff Court Registers of Deeds held by the National Archives of Scotland.
+Worth searching for Wigtownshire are the Wigtown Sheriff Court Registers of Deeds held by the National Records of Scotland.

-Services of Heirs: see Land & Property above.
+Services of Heirs: see Land and Property above.